Exploring Manila in One Day: An Itinerary

 5. Shop in Malate

 If you go further north along Roxas Boulevard, you will reach Malate, a busy commercial area in Manila.
-Shops here are open until 9 to 10 PM.
-Places like Harrison Plaza, Shopwise, and BLGT are located in clusters, so shop to your heart’s content.
-Larger malls include Robinsons Place Manila and Holler Mall.
+Shops here are open from 9 to 10 PM.
+Places like SM Manila, SM Cariedo, Shopwise, and BLGT are in clusters, so shop to your heart’s content.
+More giant malls include Robinsons Place Manila and Divisoria Mall.
 After shopping, you can party all night in Manila’s Malate district.

-- If you plan to get a kalesa ride earlier than suggested here, avoid getting one when you are in Intramuros.
-The kalesa drivers will charge you more if you get one in Intramuros compared to when you get one in Ermita.
+- If you plan to get a kalesa ride, avoid getting one when you are in Intramuros.
+The kalesa drivers will charge you more if you get one in Intramuros than when you rent one in Ermita.

 - Manila is busy all year round, so there are no particular months to avoid when it comes to tourist influx.
-The season is that something you should consider more.
+The season is something you should consider more.
 The Philippines has two seasons: wet and dry.
-If you plan to have a bright and sunny walking tour, come visit during the months of December to early June.
+If you plan to have a bright and sunny walking tour, come visit from December to early June.

 - Make sure to bring water with you.
 Manila is generally hot except during December and January, so do not forget to bring water or a fan to stay cool and hydrated.